Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Liz Weber, Shutterstock

 The Southern Black Widow spider is the other dangerously venomous spider in the state of Arkansas and is probably the most well-known venomous spider in the United States.
 The females are larger than the males and are known to kill them after mating, which is where they get their “widow” name.
-While most people recognize the round black body with red hourglass of the females, male Black Widows are usually black, tan, or grey and have a narrower body than females.
-These spiders typically keep to themselves in dark areas, but will bite if disturbed, which often leads to bites in places like garages.
+While most people recognize the round black body with the red hourglass of the female, the male Black Widow is usually black, tan, or grey and has a narrower body.
+These spiders typically keep to themselves in dark areas but will bite if disturbed, which often leads to unexpected bites in places like garages.

-Black Widows produce a venom containing powerful neurotoxins, which helps them incapacitate their prey.
-In humans, these bites are not usually fatal except in children and people with some medical conditions, but can lead to significant muscle pain, nausea and vomiting, shortness of breath, swelling, and itching.
-Minor bites can typically be treated with cold compresses and over the counter anti-inflammatory medications.
+Black Widows produce venom that contains powerful neurotoxins, which help them incapacitate their prey.
+In humans, these bites are not usually fatal except in children and people with certain medical conditions, but they can still lead to significant muscle pain, nausea, vomiting, shortness of breath, swelling, and itching.
+Minor bites can typically be treated with cold compresses and over-the-counter anti-inflammatory medications.

 3. Dotted Wolf Spider